SUPLA/supla-device/extras/examples/linux/README.md

 3. `MQTT` - use published topic to MQTT broker.
 A published topic name containing control information is provided by `control_topic`.

+`Cmd` uses a trusted shell command template.
+The template supports `{}`, `%s`, and `%d`; only the first matching placeholder is replaced.
+If no placeholder is present, the payload is appended as an argument.
+A string payload is passed as one safely shell-quoted argument, while elements of a `vector<int>` are passed as separate arguments.
+Payload data is never interpreted as shell syntax, so shell operators in the payload are treated as ordinary characters.

 ### `payload` parameter
 `payload` converts channel state change values to the values to be published to a predefined `output`.
 I.e. in CustomRelay turn on/off commands are published